PoemaIX/KSKB-IX/docs/PoP-List-en.md

         For larger shapes, please contact the node administrator

         ???
 "IX Global Rules"
-            * Complying with the laws of the Republic of China (Taiwan) and refrain from any action that may result in the confiscation of the computer.
+            * Comply with the laws of the United States.
-            * Especially prohibited are any operations involving "money".
-For example, game card top-up or registration of related accounts, as well as account opening or operations related to financial web pages/programs.
-            * For personal use only; transfer, rental, and commercial uses are prohibited.
+            * Personal use only; transfer, rental, and commercial uses are prohibited.
-            * Prohibited actions include sending packages from the host to the outside or inside (regardless of whether they are active), ARP attacks, ARP hijacking, scanning weak passwords, malicious enumeration, DDoS, Trojans, and interference with the operation of other servers.
+            * Cyber attacks are not allowed, such as ARP attack, ARP hijacking, scanning weak passwords, malicious exhaustion, DDoS, Trojan horses, and interfering with the operation of other networks and servers.
-            * Prohibited activities include sending spam emails or messages, spreading Trojans and viruses (including malicious files referencing other servers).
+            * Spamming emails, spamming messages, spreading Trojans, viruses (including referencing malicious files from other servers) are not allowed.
-            * Prohibited from using Torrents, BT, or similar methods to download or distribute copyrighted content.
+            * Committing copyright violations using Torrents, BitTorrent, etc., is not allowed.
-            * Prohibited from using tools such as net_speeder/finalspeed/kcptun, or any form of packet multiplication that interferes with network operation.
+            * Usage of net_speeder/finalspeed/kcptun, etc., and any form of packet multiplication tools that may interfere with our network is prohibited.
-            * Utilize resources reasonably.
-Prohibited from consuming/occupying CPU/network bandwidth for a long time, such as rclone storage transfer/mining, or making my home network feel slow (this is the primary criterion).
+            * Fair use terms apply to all resources.
+It is forbidden to consume/occupy CPU/network/bandwidth and other resources for a long time, such as rclone transferring/crypto mining or any action that makes my network feel very laggy.
-            * Prohibited from activities such as web crawling/account registration that may result in the IP being flagged as a bot (commonly known as IP contamination).
+            * Using it as a crawler or for account registration, etc., which may cause my IP to be marked as a bot is not allowed.
-            * Prohibited from running resource-intensive programs, such as online games.
+            * You may not run resource-consuming programs, such as online games or crypto mining.

         ???+ "VM Access Requirements"
             * Anyone can access, educational use only, illegal activities are strictly prohibited